The Real Issues

 • assists the mayor in making appointments to council advisory committees

 How is the Vice Mayor elected?

 By being the top vote-getter.
 Blacksburg Town Council is a body of seven people, one of whom is elected as mayor.
 The other six positions are staggered.
 That means every four years, three council positions come open.
 If a person runs for council and is the top vote-getter, that person becomes vice mayor – until there is another election.
-Leslie Hager-Smith has been the top vote-getter every time she’s run: She is serving her third term as vice mayor.
+Leslie Hager-Smith has been the top vote-getter every time she’s run: She has, therefore, served three terms as Vice Mayor and one as Mayor.

 What does the manager do?

 The manager is directly responsible for the Town of Blacksburg’s day-to-day operations, which are performed by a staff of over 360 people.
 He provides support to all town departments, to carry out the policies of the town council fairly and equitably.
 The town manager’s office also acts as the liaison between town government, citizens, community organizations, institutions and neighboring jurisdictions.

 What is the role of Town council?

 Town Council is responsible for the legislative function, establishing policy, passing local ordinances and ensuring the implementation of said policies.
 Members of council are non-partisan representatives of the citizens, elected at large.
 That means they do not serve as members of any political party, and they represent all town residents and neighborhoods.

 The Town of Blacksburg operates under a Council-Manager model of governance.
 This structure combines the political leadership of elected officials with the professional experience of an appointed local government manager.
 The manager, along with the town clerk and town attorney, serve at the pleasure of town council.